Tangoe/Mobile-Procurement-API-Documentation/tutorials/orders/approvals/index.md

 | **NOT_READY_FOR_APPROVAL**	| Returned for orders that do require approval but have not yet entered the AWAITING_APPROVAL state. |

 <br />

-Here is an example of what the order response might look like:
+Here is an example of what the response might look like:

 ```
 {